 The preferred method for GI is Jet Grout columns.
-The Jet Grout column is a combination of grout (cement/water), air and water injected under pressure in the ground and mixed in the ground with the in-situ material.
-Jet grouting is a process where stabilizing material is injected into the subsurface, displacing unsuitable material which is redirected to the surface and contained for disposal.
-This process will be used on-island at the North and South Island Portals to stabilize subsurface material after to slurry wall construction.
+This process will be used on-island at the North and South Island Portals to stabilize subsurface material after slurry wall construction.

-Please see Table L-4 for the estimated volume of material that will be removed from the North and South islands during installation of the slurry walls for construction of the entry/exit portals.
+Please see Table L-3 for the estimated volume of material that will be removed from the North and South Islands during installation of the slurry walls for construction of the entry/exit portals.
 Slurry wall construction process is discussed in Section L1.5.2.

-The break in/break out includes a block created to allow the TBM to break through the ground and create a seal between the tunnel line and the portal shaft.
-The volume of material removed from the break-in, break-out blocks is included in the TBM excavated material.
+The break-in/break-out includes a block created to allow the TBM to break through the ground and create a seal between the tunnel line and the portal shaft.
+The volume of material removed from the break-in/break-out blocks is included in the TBM excavated material.